 The Orphanet Nomenclature is a multidimensional, multihierarchical classification.

-The classification consists of four different disjointed levels of ORPHAcodes: Category, Clinical groups, Disorders and Subtypes.
-Each level is further represented by typologies (i.e. "disorders" are represented by 6 different types, including "disease" and "malformation
+The classification consists of three different disjointed levels of ORPHAcodes: Groups of disorders, Disorders and Sub-types of disorders.
+Each level is further represented by typologies (i.e. "disorders" are represented by 6 different types, including "disease" and